ringcentral/engage-voice-api-docs/docs/users/agents/skill-profile.md

     The agent you choose in the example below must also be assigned to the queue to which the group skill was added.

 ### Primary Parameters
-Only `gateName` is a required parameter to create a Queue.
+Only `profileName` is a required parameter to create a skill profile.
 All other parameters are optional.

 | API Property |  | UI Display | UI Default | Description |
 |-|-|-|-|-|